greenstones-gmbh/kafka-connect-spectrum/README.md

-# kafka-connect-spectrum
+# Kafka connector for Pitney Bowes Spectrum Platform
-Kafka Connect connector for Pitney Bowes Spectrum Platform
+kafka-connect-spectrum is a Kafka Connector for exchanging data between Kafka and Pitney Bowes Spectrum Platform.